Find the right ISA for you

 on the account is awarded tax-free.

 the interest.
-This increase on ISA allowances was available
+This increase on ISA allowances will be

-from the 1st July 2014 and can be made up of a cash ISA,
+available from the 6th April 2015 and can be made up of a cash ISA,

 a stocks and shares ISA or a combination of these.